wp-plugins/posts-per-cat/readme.txt

 == Frequently Asked Questions ==

-= I would like to get a list of posts but just one category =
+= I would like to get a list of posts but just from one category =

 Enter category ID into `Include category` field, and leave unchecked `Only top level categories` checkbox.

 == Screenshots ==
 1. Posts per Cat Settings menu
 2. Posts per Cat Settings page
-3. Posts per Cat plugin in action
+3. Posts per Cat plugin with two columns per row (default)
+4. Posts per Cat plugin with one column per row (full width)